Tenants don’t give a shit about your property. Learn it, live it, love it.

 Apply for Council Tax Exemption

-If the property will remain unfurnished and vacant during your renovation, contact your local council and apply for landlord council tax exception.
+If the property will remain unfurnished and vacant during your renovation, contact your local council and apply for landlord council tax exemption.
 You may or may not succeed, but it’s worth shoving your rotten nose in their faces and enquiring.

 Cashback credit cards